Skip to content

 }

-@nice-code/action’s action outcome is a structural superset of TNiceResult (it adds an expected discriminant), so the two compose — see Error Handling.
+@nice-code/action’s action outcome is just a TNiceResult with one extra field (expected), so the two fit together neatly — see Error Handling.

-onNiceError fires for every NiceError at creation; route it to Sentry, OTel, or your devtools.
+onNiceError runs every time a NiceError is created — send those to Sentry, OpenTelemetry, or your devtools.

 import { onNiceError, setNiceErrorLogger } from "@nice-code/error";